kuda09/Tomi/README.md

 ## Build

-## Install Types
-`typings install <node-package-name> --save`.
-This will install all the types in the typings from

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Install Types
+`typings install <node-package-name> --save`.
+This will install all the types in the typings fold

 ## Running unit tests